CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 Wrangler, Cloudflare’s CLI, made deploying and managing Workers straightforward, supporting quick setup, local development, and seamless deployment.

-- **Quick Setup**: Getting started with Wrangler was as simple as running
+Getting started with Wrangler was as simple as running

 ```bash
 brew install cloudflare-wrangler